Doomcoming: 2021

 Shauna (Melanie Lynskey) confronts Adam (Peter Gadiot) over his lies.
 She accuses him of blackmailing her, but Adam claims he did not do it.
 As she inspects his apartment, she is shocked to find a magazine detailing the plane crash.
 Adam reiterates he was just curious about her background, but Shauna pulls out a knife.
 As Adam tries to calm her down, Shauna stabs him.
 Adam collapses dead to the floor.

 Shauna confronts Jeff (Warren Kole) over the glitter, as he was the only person that could know the code to her safe.
 Jeff finally admits that he was the blackmailer, as his furniture store was going out of business.
 He admits he got involved with loan sharks to help him, but he states that it is over.
 Shauna then admits to killing Adam, and admits to following Jeff to the hotel and finding him with Bianca.
 Jeff reveals that Bianca is one of the loan sharks, but is disappointed when he realizes Shauna was having an affair with Adam.
 Nevertheless, he offers to take the blame for Shauna, but she reminds him that the police will still find out.
 Jeff reveals he read her journals detailing her actions in the wilderness, and despite its content, he is still staying with her.

 Later, Shauna takes Natalie (Juliette Lewis) and Taissa (Tawny Cypress) to the apartment to see Adam's corpse, claiming he was the blackmailer.
 Natalie is upset that they will not get answers to Travis' murder, but agrees to help Shauna in disposing of the body with her contacts.
 Misty (Christina Ricci) prepares for her high school reunion, conversing with Jessica (Rekha Sharma) over a possible representation.
 Natalie visits Misty, apologizing for her previous treatment of her.
 She also asks her to dispose of a body, which Misty agrees to do.

 Development

 Production

 The episode was written by co-executive producers Ameni Rozsa and Sarah L. Thompson, and directed by Daisy von Scherler Mayer.
 This marked Rozsa's second writing credit, Thompson's second writing credit, and von Scherler Mayer's first directing credit.
 The episode was originally titled "Heavenly Creatures".

+The orgy scene was organized with intimacy coordinator Katherine Kadler.
+Courtney Eaton described it as an "uncomfortable scene to shoot" due to its depiction of sexual assault.